MP for Peckham

 Parliamentary Under-Secretary (Housing, Communities and Local Government)

-Miatta Fahnbulleh is a Labour (Co-op) MP for Peckham, first elected in 2024.
-She currently serves as Parliamentary Under-Secretary for Housing, Communities and Local Government, having previously served as Parliamentary Under-Secretary of State for Energy Security and Net Zero.
+Miatta Fahnbulleh is a Labour (Co-op) MP for Peckham, elected in 2024.
+She has served in government roles, first as Parliamentary Under-Secretary of State for Energy Security and Net Zero (from 2024 to 2025) and, from September 2025, as Parliamentary Under-Secretary of State for Housing, Communities and Local Government.
 She also sat on the English Devolution and Community Empowerment Bill committee in 2025.

-Declared one financial interest: donations and other support (including loans) relating to activities as an MP.
+Declared financial interests: donations and other support (including loans) for activities as an MP (1 entry).

 Generated 21 February 2026